IFRS vs US GAAP, topic by topic

 - Search inventory or development to see two of the differences that most often surprise people moving from one framework to the other.

-- A single difference can ripple: banning LIFO changes inventory value, cost of sales, gross profit, and tax all at once.
+- A single difference can ripple: switching from LIFO to FIFO changes inventory value, cost of sales, gross profit, tax, and the deferred tax balance simultaneously.

-- This table is for orientation only.
+- This reference is for orientation only.
 Real reporting decisions must rest on the current text of the standards and professional advice, because both frameworks are updated regularly.